 Beauty

-Mentioned as a gemological curiosity in early 20th-century texts, by the 70s Bicolor Tourmaline was coveted as one of the rarest of all bicolor gems.
-Typically showing either a green and pink split or a brown and green split, combinations of apricot, blue, bluish-green, colorless, green and pink are also possible, sometimes with more than two colors in a single gem.
-Bicolor Tourmaline’s unique colors are down to environmental changes during formation due to the depletion of the trace elements that lend Tourmaline its plethora of colors.
-The problem with these disturbances is that it results in inclusions that are usually eye-visible.
+Mentioned as a gemological curiosity in early 20th-century texts, by the 70s Bicolor Tourmaline was desired as one of the rarest of all bicolor gems, and today, remains highly-valued.
+Bicolor Tourmaline typically shows either a green and pink split or a brown and green split, combinations of apricot, blue, bluish-green, colorless, green, and pink are also possible, sometimes with more than two colors in a single gem.
+This unique color split is due to the depletion of trace elements, caused by environmental changes during formation.
+These disturbances usually result in eye-visible inclusions, making Bicolor Tourmalines with little to no inclusions globally scarce.
+Deliberately cut to accentuate their split personality, bicolor gems should traditionally, ideally show reasonably balanced hues.
+Coveted for their signature, natural dual-hues and deft split, these exceptional Californian Bicolor Tourmalines feature a classic, historic quality-pedigree, that’s incredibly scarce in the marketplace, and increasingly challenging to obtain.

-Tourmaline frequently garners the nickname, ‘the chameleon gem’, not only because of its multitude of colors, but also because of its historic propensity to be confused with other gemstones.
-Tourmaline is derived from the Sinhalese ‘turmali’, which means ‘mixed parcel’ or ‘stone with mixed colors’ and are a group of related minerals whose differences in composition result in a huge variety of colors.
-While there are 13 mineralogical varieties of Tourmaline, Elbaite is the mainstay of Tourmaline gemstones.
-Elbaite is named after the island of its discovery (Elba) in Tuscany, Italy; Elba is best known as the island of Napoleon’s exile in 1814.
+One of October’s birthstones, Tourmaline frequently garners the nickname, ‘the chameleon gem’, not only because of its multitude of colors, but also because of its historic propensity to be confused with other gemstones.
+Tourmaline is derived from the Sinhalese ‘turmali’, which means ‘mixed parcel’ or ‘stone with mixed colors’, and are a group of related minerals whose differences in composition result in a plethora of hues.
+While there are 13 mineralogical varieties of Tourmaline, the main variety is Elbaite.
+Named after the island of its discovery (Elba) in Tuscany, Italy, Elbaite is the backbone of Tourmaline gemstones.
+A source of minerals during antiquity, Elba is best known as the island of Napoleon’s exile in 1814.
+Name a color and in all likelihood, you’ll find it in Tourmaline.
+Even pure ‘amethyst’ purples have appeared since the discovery of the Mozambique Paraíba deposit in the Mavuco area.
 Tourmaline’s different colors are either identified by a color prefix, such as blue-green, green and pink, or a variety name or prefix.
-These include Bicolor Tourmaline (two or more colors), Canary Tourmaline (intense yellow from the African nations of Malawi and Zambia), Cat’s Eye Tourmaline (Chatoyant Tourmaline), Color Change Tourmaline (green to red), Cuprian Tourmaline (non-Paraíba hues including purples, but still colored by copper and manganese), Indicolite (blue), Paraíba Tourmaline (blue to green, colored by copper and manganese), Rubellite (red), and Watermelon Tourmaline (pink interior, green exterior, just like the fruit).
-Another prized, but exceedingly rare variety is Chrome Tourmaline, a vivid pure green East African Dravite colored by chromium and vanadium, the same elements that color Emerald and Tsavorite.
-Last is Black Tourmaline (Schorl), a variety once popular in mourning jewelry that is enjoying a revival due to the popularity of Black Diamonds.
+These include Bicolor Tourmaline (two or more colors), Canary Tourmaline (intense yellow from the African nations of Malawi and Zambia), Cat’s Eye Tourmaline (chatoyant Tourmaline), Color Change Tourmaline (green to red), Cuprian Tourmaline (non-Paraíba hues, but still colored by copper and manganese), Indicolite (blue), Paraíba Tourmaline (blue to green, colored by copper and manganese), Rubellite (purplish-red), and Watermelon Tourmaline (pink interior, green exterior, just like the fruit).
+Another prized, but exceedingly rare variety is Chrome Tourmaline, a vivid pure green East African Dravite colored by chromium and vanadium, the same elements that make Emerald and Tsavorite.
+Last is Schorl (Black Tourmaline), a variety that is naturally abundant and once popular in mourning jewelry, yet now commercially scarce because it’s rarely faceted.
+Interest in both Black Tourmaline and Black Spinel has increased due to the popularity of Black Diamonds.

 Rarity